TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/dbfs.md

 ## **Recommended steps**

-The folllowing details refer to the Databricks File System (DBFS).
+Below are the details of the Databricks File System (DBFS).

-(1) Create a mount point on DBFS for Azure Blob Store or Azure Data Lake Store Gen 1 to avoid having to provide credentials every time on access.
+* Create a [Azure Blob Store mount point](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/azure-storage.html) or [Azure Data Lake Store Gen 1 mount point](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/azure-datalake.html) on DBFS for Azure Blob Store to avoid having to provide credentials every time on access.
-(2) Create a mount point only if you want ALL users in the Azure Databricks workspace to have access to the mounted storage.
+* Create a mount point only if you want ALL users in the Azure Databricks workspace to have access to the mounted storage.
-(3) Databricks Runtime 4.0 or higher is required to use this functionality.
+* Databricks Runtime 4.0 or higher is required to use this functionality.
-(4) Access DBFS using the Databricks CLI, DBFS API, Databricks Utilities, Spark APIs or local file APIs.
+* Access DBFS using the Databricks CLI, DBFS API, Databricks Utilities, Spark APIs or local file APIs.
-(5) Note: ADLS Gen 2 mount points are not supported as of yet
+* Note: ADLS Gen 2 mount points are not supported as of yet

 ## **Recommended documents**
 1. [Databricks File System](https://docs.azuredatabricks.net/user-guide/dbfs-databricks-file-system.html)